gchq/stroom-docs/content/en/docs/user-guide/content/finding-things.md

 The list of filterable fields and their qualifier names (sometimes a shortened form) are listed by clicking on the help icon {{< stroom-icon "help.svg" "Help" >}}.

 One or more of the fields will be defined as _default_ fields.
-This means the if no qualifier is entered the match will be applied to all _default_ fields using an OR operator.
+This means if no qualifier is entered the match will be applied to all _default_ fields using an OR operator.
 Sometimes all fields may be considered _default_ which means a match term will be tested against all fields and an item will be included in the results if one or more of those fields match.

 For example if the Quick Filter has fields `Name`, `Type` and `Status`, of which `Name` and `Type` are _default_: